BD-J

 • Colored Buttons - All Blu-ray remotes have Red, Green, Blue, and Yellow colored buttons for additional interactivity.

-• Object-Orientated Programming - BD-J provides an open and flexible programming environment for BD-ROMs.
+• Object-Oriented Programming - BD-J provides an open and flexible programming environment for BD-ROMs.

 • BD-J Background - Adds a background behind the Primary Video layer.